 Protecting yourself from mosquitoes is essential, whether it’s the world’s biggest mosquito or your everyday house pest.
 Besides their annoying bite, they can also carry harmful diseases like the West Nile virus.

 Rather than dealing with these issues on your own, enlist the help of Mosquito Joe.
-Known for offering the best mosquito control in the business, you can also count on us for a range of other outdoor pest control.
+Known for offering the best mosquito control in the business, you can also count on us for a range of other pest control services.
 With our support, our local service professionals can help you fight your mosquito problem 24/7, thanks to our automatic mosquito misting system.